Emmettwarner/Stan-Regression/README.md

 ```

 ### 2. Creating a .stan file
   a.
-Navigate to [Stan Regression Model](https://mc-stan.org/docs/stan-users-guide/regression.html) and copy the first model on the page or copy from the space below.
+Clone my repisitory to get the .stan file make sure its in the same virtual enviroment as your Jupyter notebook for ease of access.

   b.
-In the same folder as you made the notebook create a text file in Jupyter Lab and paste the model in, then rename it as a .stan file.
+Stan has a lot of different data analysis models which you can explore here [Stan Models](https://mc-stan.org/docs/stan-users-guide/regression.html)

  ### Stan Linear Regression Model